 usev The same as use, but also prints the flag name if the condition is met.

-useq Deprecated synonym for use.
+In EAPIs listed in table 12.20 as supporting an optional second argument for usev, prints the second argument instead, if it is specified and if the condition is met.